varenya/elpsykongroo/content/blog/microdecisions-authority/index.md

 ## Possible Solutions

 Obviously the solutions I can provide can only help with the problem but cannot elminate it,    since no one can control the community as whole and nor should they.
 I strongly believe that the reason for such a large adoption of JS is because of its community and open source efforts put in by some really smart folks!
-So I am not recommending to stop innovating and coming up with new ways to do things, I am just trying to ease the pain that can come from having so many choices as a developer who is trying to solve some business problem!.
+So I am not recommending to stop innovating no, I am just trying to ease the pain that can come from having so many choices as a developer who is trying to solve some business problem!.

-In order to be effective certain steps need to be taken at both People Level and Technical Level:
+Solution needs to handle at both People Level and Technical Level:

 ### Technical Level